inab/WfExS-backend/WFEXS-in-CONTAINERS.md

 ## Singularity/Apptainer within Docker (works also for encrypted workdirs)

 (2025-03-11) Some new releases of docker and apptainer have tightened their security restrictions.
-So, in some execution cases with Nextflow, `--cap-add SYS_ADMIN` might be replaced by `--privileged`.
+Although `--security-opt seccomp=unconfined` and `--security-opt systempaths=unconfined` are currently used for workflow execution cases with Nextflow workflows, `--cap-add SYS_ADMIN` can be used with cwltool workflows.
+The worst case scenario requires using `--privileged` flag.

 1. Build the docker image following the instructions.
 Let's assume the tag is `inab/wfexs-backend:latest`.